 Ever since mountaineers started summiting, Mount Everest has been the ultimate dream for most climbers.
 Climbers want to experience the thrill of being atop the world’s highest mountain, a little closer to the firmament.
-Not all of us, however, have the training, the resources or even the desire to conquer this beautiful prominence.
-Some of us just wish to get a peek into the coveted piece of real estate, and that’s exactly what the Everest Base Camp Trek is an opportunity for.
+Not all of us, however, have the training, the resources, or even the desire to conquer this beautiful prominence.
+Some of us wish to get a peek into the coveted piece of real estate, and that’s precisely what the Everest Base Camp Tour is an opportunity for.

 Sagarmatha is what most people know Nepal for, and a trek to Everest base camp is on many a traveler’s wish list.